 The Detroit Regional Partnership (DRP) has identified seven targeted industry clusters with 22 sub clusters aimed at diversifying the region’s economy while ensuring access to jobs for all in Southeast Michigan.

 DRP has identified the strength of the Logistics industry cluster within the region with three targeted sub clusters: Transportation, Warehousing, and Wholesale.
-With an international border, a top ranked international airport, an extensive network of freeways, and a 500-mile market reach that encompasses almost half of the U.S. and Canadian populations; the Detroit region is strategically positioned for logistics companies.
+With an international border, a top ranked international airport, an extensive network of freeways, and a 500-mile market reach that encompasses almost half of the U.S. and Canadian populations; the 11-county Detroit Region is strategically positioned for logistics companies.

 The region has always been a leader and innovator in moving people, products and goods around the world – allowing it to become the logistics powerhouse it is today.
 Traditionally strong in transportation, the region has experienced momentous growth in warehousing and wholesale in recent years, including 118% growth in general warehousing and storage jobs from 2015 to 2019.